 In communities where electrical demand is close to maximum supply capacity, energy efficiency decreases the potential for brownouts.
 It also benefits the local economy.
 According to the U.S. Department of Energy, for every $1.00 spent in local economies, energy efficiency generates $0.57 to $0.84 more economic activity than the payment of energy bills.
 Many cities and counties are combining planning and sustainability activities to balance local growth, energy use, and goals for a healthy environment.
 In doing so, they foster local economic development as well as the health and well-being of citizens and the environment.

 EnergyStar.
-The U.S. Environmental Protection Agency's program that helps identify energy-efficient products, including lighting, computers and many other product.
+The U.S. Environmental Protection Agency's program that helps identify energy-efficient products, including lighting, computers and many other products.
 LGEAN maintains an Energy Star page which contains links to the program.

 Department of Energy Energy Efficiency Homepage.
 Starting point for the DOE's resources on energy efficiency and renewable energy.